It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm

-A limitation of our study is that we rely on synthetic users whose answers and importance weights are generated at random.
-This represents an artificial scenario compared to real-world voting behavior, where answers to policy questions are often correlated.
-For example, preferences regarding taxation and social welfare typically align along ideological dimensions.
-Such correlations could reduce or amplify the lack of robustness we observe.
-However, our goal is not to model realistic electorates, but to understand the behavior of the algorithm itself, which we do by sampling from the whole spectrum of possible answer pairs.
-The fact that large changes in outcomes occur even under neutral conditions suggests that the brittleness we observe is an intrinsic property of the matching procedure the algorithm is based on.

 When considering the role of automated systems in our daily lives, several scholars have advocated increasing the public's `algorithmic literacy'~\cite{koenig2020algorithms, cotter2020algorithmic, klawitter2018s}.
-Evidence shows that low literacy users use algorithms as black-box systems whose operations are too technical, complicated, and vague to understand.
-Furthermore, while people with high literacy focus on fairness, accountability, transparency, and explainability (FATE), people with low literacy are significantly more concerned with performance values~\cite{shin2022seeing}.
+Evidence shows that lower-literacy users use algorithms as black-box systems whose operations are too technical, complicated, and vague to understand.
+Furthermore, while people with high-literacy focus on fairness, accountability, transparency, and explainability (FATE), people with low literacy are significantly more concerned with performance values~\cite{shin2022seeing}.
 This aligns with the common misconception that algorithms are inherently right~\cite{garfinkel2017toward, pan2007google}.
-In such settings, the inner workings of each VAA should be properly described in plain language to users such that they, regardless of expertise, can understand their shortcomings and limitations.
+In such settings, the inner workings of each VAA should be properly described in plain language to users so that they, regardless of expertise, can understand their shortcomings and limitations.

-As the \textit{Kandidattest} algorithm is not robust several practices could be implemented to overcome the system's limitations.
+As the \textit{Kandidattest} algorithm cannot be considered robust, several practices could be implemented to overcome the system's limitations.
 First of all, showing the first \textit{k} politicians and not only the top one would provide users with a more well-rounded feedback.
 This practice would be even more effective in our eyes without showing the percentages of agreement.
-This could lead users to actually check political candidates’ answers, making an educated guess about who they should vote for.
-The bottom line is that VAAs should be aiming less to reach a quantitative ranking of candidates and more to empower an informed choice between them.
+This could lead users, in fact, to check the answers of the political candidates, helping them to make a more informed decision about who they should vote for.
+The bottom line is that VAAs should be aiming less to reach a quantitative ranking of candidates, and more to empower an informed choice between them.